-List first and circle the name of the trust, estate, or pension trust.
-(Do not furnish the TIN of the personal representative or trustee unless the legal entity itself is not designated in the account title.)
-Also see Special rules for partnerships, earlier.

-\Note: The grantor also must provide a Form W-9 to trustee of trust.
+- 4List first and circle the name of the trust, estate, or pension trust.
+(Do not furnish the TIN of the personal representative or trustee unless the legal entity itself is not designated in the account title.) - Note: The grantor must also provide a Form W-9 to the trustee of the trust - For more information on optional filing methods for grantor trusts, see the Instructions for Form 1041.